You are here: Home > Be Inspired > Plymouth Highlights > Free Things To Do

 The Box

-The Box is Plymouth's major new museum, art gallery and archive – located just a short walk from the main city centre.
+The Box is Plymouth's major museum, art gallery and archive – located just a short walk from the main city centre.

 Come and see a series of galleries that showcase the city’s incredible collections with thousands of natural history specimens, a full-size replica woolly mammoth, wonderful works of art, amazing archive film and photography, and fascinating documents, maps and plans.